-On one side of the piazza stands a large portico-ed building (home to Bologna Congressi).
+On one side of the piazza stands a large portico-ed building (home to Bologna Congressi) called Castle Enzo.
 Standing in the center you can look down passageways in all directions.
 Each view gives a unique vision of what Bologna is like.

 First look down into the pedestrian area.
-This street and several like it lead away from the piazza toward the university and hold both markets and numerous bars.
+This street and several like it lead away from the piazza toward the university district and hold both the market district and numerous bars.
 At night this area is still teeming with people seeking out their evening apertivo drinks before dinner.
 It is a lively section of town and still only steps from the piazza.

 Turn your back on that for a moment and gaze upon the fountain of Neptune.
 While I was in Bologna to learn Italian for several weeks, the fountain became the default meeting place for friends.
 It stands in a small extension to the main piazza in the direction of Ugo Bassi, the main shopping street.
 The city library is behind the fountain and also well worth a visit.
 The area around the fountain is a good place to relax and people watch.

 Lastly from this vantage gaze into the piazza itself.
 Across the vast expanse of brick is the cathedral.
 It is not as grand as other cities or as flashy.
 The angular bulk just kind of sits there.